 So I was honest and said if I was pointing out E in a photo or something, the easiest describing way would be to say he’s the black guy.
-And since we’re not in the USA, it seems beyond weird to say he’s the African-American.
+And since we’re not in the USA, it seems beyond weird to say he’s African-American.
 Well what if there are more than one “black guy?” she asked.
-Well then I’d describe him using any other distinguishing feature ie. clothing items, glasses, hair style etc. The same way I would do with anyone of any skin colour.
+Well then I’d describe him using any other distinguishing feature ie. clothing items, glasses, hair style etc. The same way I would do with anyone of any skin color.

-It’s not like skin that comes in different colours should be valued more or less like Gold/Silver/Bronze medals.
+It’s not like skin that comes in different colors should be valued more or less like Gold/Silver/Bronze medals.
 It shouldn’t even be compared.
 It shouldn’t automatically place me in a certain category in life, except that the majority of peoples opinions and thoughts and therefore decisions on how we react to certain individuals has somehow along the way placed so much importance on skin tone than necessary.

 Sometimes I feel like African-American/Canadians/Blacks are trying so hard to maintain their individual culture, which has slowly been being invaded by others, that they don’t recognize that by secluding themselves this way, they might be in fact creating a situation that they fought so hard to get out of for too long.

-Their ancestors fought so hard to diminish segregation, and the whole idea of keeping certain people classed certain ways because of race/skin colour seems a step back to me.
+Their ancestors fought so hard to diminish segregation, and the whole idea of keeping certain people classed certain ways because of race/skin color seems a step back to me.
 I feel that society had reached a point (a very shaky unbalanced place, but we got there) on the ladder towards equality, and now individual races may be working against that.
 Perhaps even taking a step or two down the ladder.

 Case in point, I saw a story about how a large University in the states was holding a separate Graduation Ceremony for it’s black students and for some reason the black student body felt that was great.
 How?
-When you’ve been fighting to be seen as equal for so long, how would you see being viewed in a separate light as a win?
+When you’ve been fighting to be seen as equal for so long, how would you see being viewed/celebrated in a separate light as a win?
 I dunno, to me it just seemed like a step back, that for some reason they were so proud of.